ros2/design/articles/remapping.md

 #### A user can run multiple instances of a node using the same executable in different data paths
 This implies remapping rules are supplied to an instance of a node at runtime, and that remapping rules are specific to an instance of a node.

 **Rationale:**

 - A node may be a driver for a type of sensor
-- A robot that has multiple sensors of the same type could launch multiple instance of the same node outputting to different topics
+- A robot that has multiple sensors of the same type could launch multiple instances of the same node outputting to different topics
 ```
             +-------------+
  (Lidar 1)--> node inst 1 +-->/head_scan